starling021/ehtools/README.md

 # Selecting framework version

-    INFO: After executing install.sh it will be ask you to select version of Ehtools Framework - PRO os LITE.
+    After executing install.sh it will be ask you to select version of Ehtools Framework - PRO os LITE.
     Select LITE if you did not buy Ehtools Framework PRO.
     If you bought Ehtools Framework PRO, select PRO.